 Supported Number and Date Formats for Tokens

-Contacts who have unsubscribed to regular emails from CoPilot will also receive the operational emails.
+Contacts who have unsubscribed to regular emails from Journey Orchestrator will receive operational emails regardless of the categories they have unsubscribed from.
 For operational emails, the Power List size must not exceed 5,000 contacts.

-At the bottom of the email template, the Manage your subscription preferences link appears.
+At the bottom of the email template, the opt-out message appears for all non-operational emails.

-- Tokens added on the template are just placeholders; actual fields for the tokens are mapped when you set up the Outreach.
+- Tokens added on the template are just placeholders; actual fields for the tokens are mapped when you set up an Outreach or Program.

 - Use the arrow under the tri-dot in the email designer to select “As is” for the Email Layout.
 It will maintain the integrity of your template, especially if you are using a complex format.